 On our way to finding our divine center, we’ll have to pass through all the layers that separate us from it.
 That only makes sense.
 So what are the thick crusty layers covering our juicy inner core made up of?
-Our confusions, misconceptions and false conclusions about life, our negative attitudes and defensive strategies, and all the feelings we haven’t been willing to experience and which therefore lie stuck in us, unassimilated.
+Our confusions, demands, misconceptions and false conclusions about life, our negative attitudes and defensive strategies, and all the feelings we haven’t been willing to experience and which therefore lie stuck in us, unassimilated.
 It’s gonna be slow going for a whole lot of folks.

 There’s a lot to recognize and accept—stuff we’d frankly rather not know.
 There are blocks that must be dissolved.
 There are, in fact, tasks we need to accomplish as we make our way to total self-awareness, which is an absolute requirement for moving on down the yellow brick road to unification with our inner divine self.
 Sorry, there will be flying monkeys and poppies, but no free balloon rides.